HomeMobile AntennasMountsAccessoriesInstall PhotosOnline SalesOrder FormFrequently Asked QuestionsAbout USLinks

 Model 100A-HP, 200A-HP, 300A, 400A - About 100 sec

-My auto Tuner adjusts my antenna but the receive level is way down is there a problem with the antenna?
+My auto tuner adjusts my antenna but the receive level is way down is there a problem with the antenna?

 My antenna will not tune.
 It appears to be shorted out.

-Note: The anti-rotation rib can not be between the two halves of the top clamp on the MT-1.
+Note: The anti-rotation rib cannot be between the two halves of the top clamp on the MT-1.
 That will short out the antenna.